edl78/weed_annotations/readme.md

 - Run `sh build_all.sh` to build all images required

 ### Run
+- Make a folder for mongodb to store the database in and fill in the path in the env.list file.
+Set full permissions on the folder.
-- First fill in your usernames and passwords in the env.list file.
+- Fill in your usernames and passwords in the env.list file.
 Do not check this in.
+- Fill in all other environment variables needed.

 - Run `docker-compose up -d` to start the application and `docker-compose down` to end

 ### Access